 Episode 8

-FinOpsPod Voicemail: GreenOps
+FinOpsPod Voicemail: Cloud Sustainability

 Published on: 28th June, 2022

-Episode 8 FinOpsPod Voicemail: GreenOps
+Episode 8 FinOpsPod Voicemail: Cloud Sustainability

-FinOpsPod checks their voicemail and receives a question on GreenOps from Prabha Palanivelu.
+FinOpsPod checks their voicemail and receives a question on Cloud Sustainability from Prabha Palanivelu.
 Mark Butcher swoops in and provides a quick answer and pitches you to join the FinOps Foundation Sustainability Working Group.
 To join the working group, join the Foundation to get Slack access and join the channel #wg-finops-for-sustainability.

 Transcript